andrewcbuensalida/graphql-playlist/README.md

-I'm for hire. email andrewcbuensalida@gmail.com trying https://www.youtube.com/watch?v=Buh3GjHPmjo for cicd from github to ec2 cors anywhere creator is having problems. had to click a button to temporarily enable it.
+I'm for hire. email andrewcbuensalida@gmail.com trying https://www.youtube.com/watch?v=Buh3GjHPmjo for cicd from github to ec2 cors anywhere creator is having problems. had to click a button to temporarily enable it. just realized node server had to have a running process for application stop to not crash